Mmm661-jpeg/Air-Hockey/client/airhockey-front/src/components/MultiPlayer/mpReadMe.md

 ### UseEffect(()=>)

-In our useffect we have [drawGame, movePlayer] as dependencyies*** these are 2 methods that are inside UseCallback so this means unless the useeffect is triggered when or if these 2 methods are rebuilt (somethings changed like paddle1 x value).
+In our useffect we have [drawGame, movePlayer] as dependencies these are 2 methods that are inside UseCallback so this means that the useeffect is triggered when or if these 2 methods are rebuilt (somethings changes like paddle1 x value).

 ### Sockets: